Table of Contents

 - Take Sandeman tours or other free tours.

 Even following just one of these 4 tips will help save lots on your next trip.
 Combining all four is the key to cutting down on your biggest expenses while traveling.
 If you really need to watch your budget, then you should definitely read the article we mentioned above.

 Free Travel Planning Service

 We consider ourselves professional travelers.
 We find the best ways to save money, the coolest activities to do and we fall into the traps so that you don’t have to.
 We do everything we can to help you become your own expert travel planner, but in order to make things even easier for you, we’ve decided to launch our free travel planning service.
 You can read more about our travel planner to get a better idea of what exactly we’re offering and why.
-If you still prefer to plan everything yourself, then we also provide you with all of the useful links to find the best travel deals.
+If you still prefer to plan everything yourself, then we also provide you with all of the most useful resources to find the best travel deals.

 Quick Tips for the Self Planner

 Planning your own trip gives you the peace of mind in knowing that you are responsible for where you go and where you stay.
 We totally get that.
-That’s why we wanted to offer up some quick tips for using some of the more popular accommodation and rental car booking platforms:
+That’s why we wanted to offer up some quick tips for using some of the more popular booking platforms.
+Here’s one example:

 When using Google Flights (if flying):